SFDO-Tooling/CumulusCI/docs/github_actions.rst

 look up information about dependency packages.
 To set this up, we'll set a secret to configure the CumulusCI github service.

-First, follow GitHubâ€™s instructions to `create a Personal Access Token
+First, follow GitHub's instructions to `create a Personal Access Token
 <https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line>`_.

 Now, in your repository's Secrets settings, click the "Add a new secret"